ListenToAJ/SongSwipe/README.md

 REDIRECT_URI_AUTH=http://127.0.0.1:9000/.netlify/functions/api/auth/callback
 REDIRECT_URI_HOME=http://127.0.0.1:8080/playlists.html
 ```
-You may also need to edit the second line of `dist/playlist.js` at the moment as well due to the URI for API calls being hardcoded at the moment.
+You may also need to edit the sixth line of `dist/playlist.js` if you change the port that the backend api runs off of.

 At the current moment our application requires a server that is distributing the `dist` directory of the project to be able to function.
 This is to emulate what is eventually going to be hosted on netlify.
 Our dependencies include the `http-server` node module that can be used for this however, if it does not work you can install it with the following command.
 ```